synchronoss/nio-stream-storage/README.md

  * Delete the underlying file after the `FileStreamStorage` is disposed.
  * Delete the underlying file after the `InputStream` supplied by the `FileStreamStorage` is closed.
  * Append the data to the underlying file.
 This option is only available when the threshold is set to 0 and it is made available to support scenarios where the write needs to be resumed.
+ * Enforce a capacity limit.
+Exceeding the capacity will result in an error (IllegalStateException)

 Usage
 -----